dsanmiguel/Electrophysiology/README.md

 # Electrophysiology Clampfit Data Extraction

 This is an R script that collects various electrophysiology data from CSV files that were converted from Axon Binary File (ABF) format.
-Please see https://github.com/swharden/AbfConvert for this functionality which can be used with Windows
+Please see https://github.com/swharden/AbfConvert for this functionality which can be used with Windows.

 The purpose of this is to serve as a less time-consuming alternative to manually extracting the data using Clampfit.